 Of course, India is not colonised in the administrative or textbook sense.
 We have been joyously marking Independence Day and Republic Day since getting freedom from the parasitic British in 1947.
 We elect our own political leaders.
 Our courtrooms are run by people from among us.
 Our bureaucracy is indigenous.
-Our police forces are staffed with our fellow citizens only.
+Our police forces are staffed with our fellow citizens.
 So, physically, we are a free and independent country.

-Large sections of India’s economy – or India’s marketplace – are already colonies of foreign players.
+Large sections of India’s economy – or India’s marketplace – are already colonies of these foreign players.
 It’s difficult to get the exact number of foreign businesses operating in India.
-The corporate affairs ministry no longer puts out on its official website an updated list of international companies that have a foothold in India.
+The corporate affairs ministry no longer puts out on its website an updated list of international companies that have a foothold in India.
 But according to media reports and research in recent years, it’s estimated that there are well over 4,000 foreign companies with some form of presence in the Indian marketplace.

 WHO ARE THESE COLONISERS?

 (1) Foreign companies that directly have operations on Indian soil.